-The urn given to Clerisseau is unlocated, but it was purchased at the shop of Jean-Baptiste-Claude (1763-1850) with Jefferson's two silver goblets.
-Odiot, one of a prominent family of Parisian silversmiths, was just beginning a long, highly successful career as a goldsmith and merchant of fine gold and silver work.
-According to the invoice Jefferson received from him on June 3, 1789, the urn was made "like the drawing," weighed just over four marcs seven ounces (about 1200 grams), and cost 423 livres.
-The undated Jefferson drawing of an urn is believed to be the one mentioned in the invoice.It is strikingly similar to the Leguay urn, differing only in the shape of its lid and the fullness of its body.
+The urn given to Clérisseau is unlocated, but it was purchased at the shop of Jean-Baptiste-Claude Odiot (1763-1850) with Jefferson's two silver goblets.
+Odiot, one of a prominent family of Parisian silversmiths, was just beginning a long, highly successful career as a goldsmith and merchant of fine gold and silver work.5 According to the invoice Jefferson received from him on June 3, 1789, the urn was made "like the drawing," weighed just over four marcs seven ounces (about 1200 grams), and cost 423 livres.6 The undated Jefferson drawing of an urn is believed to be the one mentioned in the invoice.7 It is strikingly similar to the Leguay urn, differing only in the shape of its lid and the fullness of its body.
 Jefferson probably based his drawing on the Leguay urn already in his possession.

-Jefferson's coffee urn, "une fontaine d'argent," came to America with Jefferson's household goods in 1790.It is one of the two silver coffee pots included on Jefferson's 1815 list of taxable property, as well as being the "1 coffee urn" and "1 urn" Martha Jefferson Randolph mentioned in her silver inventories of about 1823 and 1833 respectively.
-The urn remained in the Randolph family until the late nineteenth century when Jefferson M. Levy, then owner of Monticello, acquired it.
+Jefferson's coffee urn, "une fontaine d'argent," came to America with Jefferson's household goods in 1790.9 It is one of the two silver coffee pots included on Jefferson's 1815 list of taxable property, as well as being the "1 coffee urn" and "1 urn" Martha Jefferson Randolph mentioned in her silver inventories of about 1823 and 1833 respectively.10 The urn remained in the Randolph family until the late nineteenth century when Jefferson M. Levy, then owner of Monticello, acquired it.
 The coat-of-arms was probably added around this time.

-- ↑ Jefferson to Charles Louis Clérisseau, June 7, 1789, Paris, in PTJ, 15:172-173; for another account, see Julian P. Boyd, "Silver Coffee urn Made by Odiot from Design by Jefferson," PTJ, 15:xxvii-xxix.
+4. Jefferson to Clérisseau, June 7, 1789, in PTJ, 15:172-73.
+Transcription available at Founders Online.
+For another account, see Julian P. Boyd, "Silver Coffee Urn Made by Odiot from Design by Jefferson," in PTJ, 15:xxvii-xxix.